Mahmut L. Unlu: Education

 Ünlü was born in Istanbul, Turkey, where he completed his high school education.
-He was the co-president of the Student Council as well as the member of athletics team and the National Champion folklore team. Ünlü studied Mechanical Engineering in Boğaziçi University between 1985-1988.
+He was the co-president of the Student Council as well as the member of athletics team and the National Champion folklore team. Ünlü studied Mechanical Engineering in Boğaziçi University between 1985 and 1988.
 Then he continued his education in Georgia Institute of Technology, Atlanta, where he graduated from the Mechanical Engineering Department in 1989.
 He received his MBA degree in Finance and Entrepreneurship from Rice University, Houston, Texas in 1991.